"""

 transforming the formal uncertainty on the right ascension, declination, and proper motion specified in the

-star catalogue into the proper frame.
+star catalog into the proper frame.

 In general this method is not called directly by the user and instead is called in the :meth:`id_stars` method.